kazhala/mealternative/README.md

 ## Introduction

 This project was bootstrapped with [CRA](https://github.com/facebook/create-react-app).
 It's not built for production usage, I've built this website mainly to refresh my knowledge on the MERN stack as well as finding some restaurants from time to time.
 I hope you could steal and find something useful from this repo and website.
-I also do share some random Chinese recipes on it :)

 Big credits to this blog [post](https://medium.com/javascript-in-plain-english/building-a-react-ice-cream-finder-app-with-the-google-maps-api-7e39339e0261) which helps me understand how to use the google map API.